fbpx

 Good (G)

-To be brutally honest, Good means barely acceptable.
+In a bit of a misnomer, Good means barely acceptable.
 It looks scruffy, may be missing its sleeve and the sound issues will be very noticeable.
-If you’re thinking of selling vinyl records, then these may not be worth it.
-Unless they are especially rare or celebrated.
+If you’re thinking of selling vinyl records, then these may not be worth it, unless they are especially rare or celebrated.

 Poor (P) or Fair (F)